Posted by Jay Livingston

 Morality is not some abstract universal that applies to all people.
 Tribal morality divides the world into Us and Them.
 What's moral is what's good for Us.
 This morality does not extend to Them.Could it be that as you get farther out on the right, you find more people whose boundaries are more rigid?
 They are the hard liners who draw hard lines.
 Once those lines are drawn, it’s impossible to have sympathy – to extend Care – to someone on the other side.
 If you imagine that you live in a world where an attack by Them is always imminent, defending those boundaries becomes very important.

 That seems to be the world of gun-rights crowd lionizing Zimmerman.
 Their cherished scenario is the defense of boundaries against those who are clearly Not Us.
-They stand their ground and defend themselves, their families, their houses and property, even their towns and communities (against Obama’s jack-booted thugs).
+They stand their ground and defend themselves, their families, their houses and property, even their towns and communities against those from the other side of the boundary (including Obama’s jack-booted thugs).
 It is a story they never tire of, repeated time after time in NRA publications.
 Zimmerman is a hero because his story, in their view, embodies the narrative of righteous slaughter.

 * A local Fox outlet did a sympathetic interview with Zimmerman (here)– sympathetic in the sense that it tried to cast Zimmerman as victim.
 After two sentences describing the event, the story continues: